What exactly does a good nutrition plan look like?

 (That’s going to save you a TON of money AND time, so awesome decision)

 One thing’s for sure, the quick fix unhealthy detox madness type plans are NOT what good nutrition looks like… And it’s especially not what a good plan looks like.

-In this article, as well as the cheat sheet I’ve created for you, we will talk specifically about what a good plan looks like, and what you should master before moving on to a more individualized plan…
+In this article, we will talk specifically about what a good plan looks like, and what you should master before moving on to a more individualized plan…

 Because it’s important to build your foundation before you start putting in the loft.

-That means no paleo, low carb, ketogenic diets from day 1.
+That means no paleo, low carb, Keto diet from day 1.

 That very rarely works when you don’t have a solid foundation built first.